St. Joseph Capital Campaign

 Are parishioners involved in the design and construction of the projects?

 Yes!
-Wonderful volunteers have stepped forward to provide oversite of the development plans.
+Wonderful professionals who are parishioners have volunteered to provide oversite of the development plans.
 We have engineers, architects, builders and designers who have volunteered and offered their services, helping to keep costs down and drive efficiency in the work.

 How will this work bring parishioners back to the parish and fulfill our mission?